menandmice/micetro_docs/guides/user-manual/automation.rst

 .. meta::
-   :description: Automation, REST API, SOAP API, Ansible, Terraform
+   :description: Automation with REST and SOAP APIs, and platforms like Ansible and Terraform
    :keywords: automation, REST API, SOAP API, Ansible, Terraform

 .. _automation: